GXX-s/NLP_Behold_Project_dso560_2021spring_Team_Gold/README.md

 **Step 4:** Run the `4_Final_Model_Training_Prediction` notebook using the test data to get the brand name predictions from the final model.

 ## Part B: Outfit Recommendation
 To produce outfit recommendations, we created a funnel through which the user’s query gets passed.
-At each stage, based on cosine similarity and a rule-based heuristic to catch edge cases, we build a recommender function to produce a complete outfit comprising of atleast 3 categories out of top, bottom, one-piece, shoe and accessories.
+At each stage, based on TF-IDF, cosine similarity and a rule-based heuristic to catch edge cases, we build a recommender function to produce a complete outfit comprising of atleast 3 categories out of top, bottom, one-piece, shoe and accessories.

 ### Steps to get an outfit recommendation: